How to Smooth Away Laugh Lines With or Without Surgery

 If you’re ready to erase those laugh lines and other facial creases, you have several options.
 Your doctor will assess the depth of the lines and the overall health of your skin before deciding which treatments will give you the best results.

-Laugh lines around the eyes are first apparent only when you smile, says James Zins, MD, Department Chair of Plastic Surgery at Cleveland Clinic.
+Laugh lines around the eyes are first apparent only when you smile, says James Zins, MD, Department Chair of Plastic Surgery.
 But sun damage and the passage of time take their toll, eventually making these lines visible when your face is at rest.
 One of the best nonsurgical treatments for these fine lines involves the use of neuromodulators, or botulinum toxins.

 “Small amounts of botulinum toxin are injected in and around the affected area, temporarily weakening or paralyzing the muscles there,” explains Dr. Zins.